Talome

 After Talome is running, complete these steps to unlock the full experience:

-Go to Settings > AI Provider and paste your API key.
+Go to Settings → AI Provider and paste your key.
 Talome supports three providers:

 ProviderKeyCostNotes

-Open the assistant from the sidebar (or press / to open the command palette) and type:
+Open the assistant from the sidebar and ask:

 What can you do?

-If you see a detailed response listing capabilities, the AI is connected and ready.
+If you see a detailed response listing capabilities, you're connected.

 Ports